 The ski resort was founded in 1961 and still maintains an old-school, dirtbag mentality: “keeping rippers ripped.”
 Everyone in Fernie is there to have a good time; nobody cares what you’re wearing or how fancy your skis are.
 And while you’ll find world-class amenities like high-speed lifts and great dining, it’s with a simple, friendly, relaxed feel.

 That same attitude translates off-slope, whether you’re making tracks in the snow on a fat bike, throwing curling rocks, or skating at the outdoor rink.
-Post-activity, you can check out the Ice Bar at Cirque Restaurant, or keep the festive mood going during the popular Griz Days festival.
+Post-activity, you can keep the festive mood going during the popular Griz Days festival.